-When selecting a stitch type on a mechanical machine, you do so by sliding a lever to the desired stitch.
-You’ll do the same for stitch length and width selection.
+When selecting a stitch type on a mechanical machine, you do so by sliding a lever to the desired stitch, which is the same procedure for adjusting stitch width and length.
 A computerized sewing machine uses a different process for stitch selection.
 You select these settings using buttons or sometimes a touchscreen.
-Most computerized sewing machines come with an LED or LCD display that displays the selected settings and a visual of the type of stitch you have selected.
+Most computerized sewing machines come with an LED or LCD display that displays the chosen setting and a visual of the type of stitch you have chosen.
 The screen will then recommend the ideal presser foot to use for your selected stitch.

 If you are like me, then you hate having to thread the needle manually as you do with mechanical machines.
 Some computerized sewing machines come with automatic needle threader which does all the work for you.
 Hooks automatically catch and pass the thread through the eye of the needle.
 This saves you time, avoids finger pricks and strain on your eyes.

 On both types of machines, the fabric is automatically advanced, and the needle moved in the right direction to form the desired stitches.
 However, there is a difference in the control of the sewing process on both machines.
 On a mechanical machine, you’ll have to manually guide the fabric across the feed dogs as you sew.
 You control the sewing speed with a foot pedal or a speed control button.
 A computerized sewing machine has automatic processes that control functions such as speed.
 There is also a fabric guidance system that ensures your stitches are straight and even.
 Making a buttonhole with a computerized sewing machine can be as simple as pressing a button.